gitcoinco/grants-stack/packages/contracts/docs/DEPLOY_STEPS.md

 ### VotingStrategy Setup

 The section here shows how to set up voting strategy for the first time on a given network.
 Ideally these steps would be done once per chain.
-In this example ,we would be deploying the BulkVotingStrategy contract on goerli
+In this example ,we would be deploying the QuadraticFundingVotingStrategy contract on goerli

 1. Create an `.env` file and fill out
     - `INFURA_ID`               : Infura ID for deploying contract
     - `DEPLOYER_PRIVATE_KEY`    : address which deploys the contract
     - `ETHERSCAN_API_KEY`       : API key for etherscan verification

-2. Deploy the BulkVotingStrategy contract.
+2. Deploy the QuadraticFundingVotingStrategy contract.
 ```shell
 yarn run deploy-bulk-voting-strategy goerli
 ```